Cheyne Reiter

 Another attraction worth checking out is the Brown County Music Center, a 2,000-seat venue that hosts concerts across genres like pop, rock, blues, and country.
 Located along the banks of Salt Creek, it’s within easy reach of Nashville's main attractions.
 Festivals coordinated by Amplify Nashville and pre-concert parties in the music center parking lot add to the vibrant cultural scene.
 Attending a concert here is highly recommended.

-Places to Eat in Brown County and Nashville
+Where to Eat in Brown County and Nashville Indiana

 For breakfast, everything starts at Ooey Gooey Cinnamon Rolls.
 If you’re looking for a good cinnamon roll that literally melts inside your mouth, this is the spot.
 The maple bacon version is one of its most popular rolls, but the Get Indiana crew wasn’t shy in trying nearly half (lemon blueberry, s’mores, orange, to name a few) of the 20-ish flavors.
 How good was Ooey Gooey?
 We went there for rolls both Saturday and Sunday.
 Shoutout to owners Mason and Mandy Grotewold, who have added their Midwestern touch to this beloved spot.